Mister Fantastic: Council of Reeds

 The Interdimensional Council of Reeds first appeared in Fantastic Four #570 (Oct.
 2009).
 The council is composed of multiple versions of Reed Richards from alternate universes, each with different powers, intellects, and abilities.
 Reeds join the council when they are able to invent a device (called "the Bridge") that allows them to cross into the nothingness between realities.
 The leaders of the council are the three Reeds that have acquired their reality's Infinity Gauntlet.
 The 616 Reed discovers that the other Reeds have one thing in common: each of them grew up without their father Nathaniel Richards, whose influence made the 616 Reed a more compassionate man.
 Reed declines membership to the council after realizing he would have to sacrifice his family ties to join.
 Nearly all the Council members are killed when the mad Celestials of Universe-4280 gain entry to the Council headquarters and attack the Reeds.

 Due to an accident caused by Valeria Richards, four Reeds gain access to the Earth-616 reality.
-616-Reed is forced to assemble a team of his old enemies - including Doctor Doom, the Wizard, and the Mad Thinker - to try to outthink his alternate selves before they destroy their world.
+616-Reed is forced to assemble a team of his old enemies – including Doctor Doom, the Wizard, and the Mad Thinker – to try to outthink his alternate selves before they destroy their world.

-Counter Earth

-The Counter-Earth version of Reed Richards is from a world created by the High Evolutionary; Counter-Earth originally existed within the reality of Earth-616 and is thus, technically, not an alternate Earth.
-His exposure to cosmic rays gives him the ability to transform into a savage purple-skinned behemoth called the Brute.
-The Brute makes his way to Earth, where he traps Mister Fantastic in the Negative Zone and replaces him.
-He manages to trap the Human Torch and the Thing shortly thereafter but is found out by the Invisible Woman, who rescues her teammates and leaves the Brute trapped in their place.
-The Brute is later a member of the Frightful Four Brute joined the Frightful Four and assisted them in fighting the Fantastic Four.
-He first appeared in Marvel Premiere #2 (May 1972).

 Dark Raider

-An alternate Reed Richards from Earth-944, he first appeared in Fantastic Four #387 (April 1994).
+An alternate Reed Richards from Earth-944, he first appeared in Fantastic Four #388 (May 1994).
 He is driven mad when he fails to save his reality's Earth from Galactus.
 Taking the identity of the Dark Raider, he travels from reality to reality on a quest to destroy every possible version of himself.
 The Fantastic Four first encounter him when they traveled to an alternate past and see younger versions of themselves die at his hands.
-When the Dark Raider comes to the Fantastic Four's reality, he attempts to activate the Ultimate Nullifier but is apparently destroyed by Uatu.
-This appearance of Uatu is later revealed to be Aron, the Rogue Watcher, who had simply teleported the Raider away.
+When the Dark Raider comes to the Fantastic Four's reality, he attempts to activate the Ultimate Nullifier but is apparently destroyed by Uatu the Watcher.
+This appearance of Uatu is later revealed to be Aron the Rogue Watcher, who had simply teleported the Raider away.
 The Dark Raider returns, and is finally killed by the Invisible Woman in the Negative Zone.